Why You Should Visit

 Typical sand savanna plants that dominate the scene here include Junegrass, Pennsylvania sedge, porcupine grass, little bluestem, Indian grass and big bluestem.
 Other more showy savanna plants include hairy puccoon, cleft phlox, New Jersey tea and sand milkweed.
 Prickly pear cactus thrives on a few small open rises.
 Red-head woodpeckers, turkey and quail are often spotted on the preserve.
+Birdwatching at Kankakee Sands can be wonderful experience, but for everyone’s safety, caution should be exercised at all times.
+If birding from roadways, please use your flashing lights and pull over to the side of the road.
+Whether in a car or on foot, birders must not impede traffic.
 Glass lizards are common, but rarely observes as they spend most of their lives underground.

 A 1.8 mile loop trail complete with interpretive signs can be found at this preserve. our ongoing restoration of the site is evident on this hike; note the efforts to thin out the canopy with fire and the dramatic response of wildflowers in these open spaces.
 Please consult the Conservancy’s Preserves Visitation Guidelines for visitation information.

 For More Information